 On the way to Giudecca, I watched disappointed the industrial view and the murky water hitting the side of the boat.
 I was not impressed and I questioned my decision to go to Venice in the first place, particularly since I had to part from the group I was traveling with and change my return date home.
 Here I was, all by myself on the deck of a small boat, way after midnight, dressed completely in white, hanging onto my black backpack and orange umbrella, hungry and tired.
 Why did I think that I could not leave Italy before seeing Venice, that this had anything to show me, after the picturesque Cinque Terre, the magnificent Rome, the polished Sienna, the beautiful Florence, the blue Capri, or the spectacular Pompei?
 I was happy when I got to the hotel and was finally able to go to sleep.

-The next morning, after a great breakfast, after coming out of the door of my hotel careful not to stumble, I raised my head to orient myself.
+The next morning, after a great breakfast and coming out of the door of my hotel careful not to stumble, I raised my head to orient myself.
 It was early in the day and there were very few people around.
 Straight in front of me, across the canal, I saw for the first time Piazza San Marco.
 It's a cliche, but that's when I understood the meaning of the expression takes your breath away.
 It's just what happened.
 Twenty-five years later, the thought of that image still makes me smile.
 Wonder is not planned, nor rehearsed.
 It finds us in little moments of unknown.
 Today it will be difficult to get the same feeling.
 There are so many pictures of Venice and San Marco from all angles, there is so much information online, there are so many tourists.
 It is hard to be surprised.
 I had the chance to revisit it a few years back, and while it still looked perfect in pictures, I could not find the same atmosphere as before.

 I am also not the same person and my view of the world has expanded.
 I grew up behind the Iron Curtain in a closed country, where there was very little information about the West, everything was subjected to censorship, and we were not allowed to have passports.
 One of the first things I did after the 1989 uprising was to stay in line for hours to get my first passport even if I did not have any plans (or money) to travel, but just in case an opportunity will arise (it did :)).
 The trip to Italy was my first time abroad and I loved everything about it.
 I tried to visit as many places as possible.
 Venice surprised me because it was the place I knew the least about, so I had very little expectations.
 Having visited many places in Italy by then, I thought I saw it all.
 This was one of the lessons Venice taught me, there is always more to discover if you give yourself the chance.
 I blame it on Venice that a few years later I packed my bags and made the biggest trip ever, across the ocean, and moved to America.
 It is that feeling of wonder when I saw San Marco for the first time that I tried to relieve in most of my trips afterwards.
 It was never the same, just diluted versions of it.